sherweb/ngx-materialize/README.md

 ## Demo application

-A demo application is available, please refer to the `./demo-app` folder and his [README](./demo-app/README.md).
+A demo application is available, please refer to the `./demo-app` folder and its [README](./demo-app/README.md).

 ## Road map

-We (at SherWeb) are currently wrapping the components we need, and unfortunately we can't provide a specific road map.
+We (at SherWeb) are currently wrapping the components we need, and unfortunately we cannot provide a specific road map.

 If some components are missing, feel free to contribute.